TonyPhipps/Meerkat/README.md

 Collect endpoint information for use in incident response triage / threat hunting / live forensics using this toolkit.
 When a security alert raises concern over a managed system, this toolkit aims to empower the analyst with as much relevant information as possible to help [determine](https://attack.mitre.org/wiki/Main_Page) if a compromise occurred.

-Alternatively, the output of this tool may be ingested into an analysis tool like [ELK](https://www.elastic.co/elk-stack), [Graylog](https://www.graylog.org/), or [Splunk](https://www.splunk.com/) for stack-counting and other analysis techniques.
+Alternatively, the output of this tool may be ingested into an SIEM / analysis tool like [ELK/Elasticstack](https://www.elastic.co/products/stack), [Graylog](https://www.graylog.org/), or [Splunk](https://www.splunk.com/) for stack-counting and other analysis techniques.

 ## Information Collected